Del Taco: 2010s

-Del Taco returned to Texas with a new location in Denton, Texas.
+Del Taco returned to Texas in November 2010 with a new location in Denton, Texas.
 W. R. Grace and Company had previously owned and operated locations in Texas with a licensing agreement in 1978, but sold the restaurants to Taco Bell in 1992.
 Guillermo Perales, one of the largest Hispanic restaurateurs in the nation, signed a franchisee agreement in 2011 to open additional locations in the Dallas-Fort Worth area of Texas.

 In 2011, Del Taco opened four locations in Colorado in Denver and Colorado Springs; it grew to 21 stores across the state.
 In March 2012, a location opened in Houston with plans for further expansion in the Houston area (that location was defunct by May 2015), including both Harris County and Montgomery County.
 In December 2012, a Del Taco opened in Cedar Park, Texas.
 Another was opened in Round Rock, Texas, in 2013.

+In April 2013, Del Taco entered Alabama by opening its first restaurant in Dothan, Alabama.
+A second restaurant opened in Montgomery, Alabama, in October 2013 only to close in February 2016.
 Del Taco entered Oklahoma in December 2013, opening its first store in Moore.
-In summer 2014, a store opened in Edmond.
+In summer 2014, a store opened in Edmond, Oklahoma.

 Del Taco was purchased by Levy Acquisition Corporation and became a public company on June 30, 2015.

 2020s

-In October 2020, Del Taco announced an expansion into the Columbus, Ohio, and Pittsburgh, Pennsylvania, markets.
-Del Taco opened a location in Guam.
+In October 2020, Del Taco opened its first Ohio restaurant in Columbus, Ohio.